-Osho is one of many revolutionary spiritual figures who encourages people to free themselves from the prison they’ve created in their minds, which is easier to escape than they think.
+Osho is one of many revolutionary spiritual figures who encourage people to free themselves from the prison they’ve created in their minds, which is easier to escape than they think.

 1. “Be — don’t try to become”